 Playing a part in Southland's future

 The Regional Forum is a community based group that will advise Environment Southland’s council and Te Ao Marama board members on how we can achieve the communities’ aspirations for freshwater.
-Members of the forum will consider the specific policies and rules as well as the on-ground initiatives required to make change and improve Southland’s water and land for generations to come.
+Members of the forum will consider the specific policies as well as the on-ground initiatives required to make change and improve Southland’s water and land for generations to come.

 In this important role, members will play a key part in shaping how Southland’s water resources are managed now and in the future.